 Attend networking events and connect with relevant people in the industry to gain information about industry experience, this can assist you in achieving your goal of a software tester entry-level job.
 ANZTB organises events in Australia.

 Once you have decided this is the career path you want to pursue and have gained some knowledge about it, attend instructor-led classes and do the software testing certifications.
 Taking the certification tests will get you accredited.
-Certifications will help you to achieve the milestones in your journey towards entry level software testing job.
+Certifications will help you to achieve the milestones in your journey towards an entry-level software testing job.
 You can also consider joining a Software Testing Job Program which can offer instructor-led training, skills and knowledge, software testing certifications, career counselling and internship.
 Visit www.logitrain.com.au for more information.

 Critical skills can be developed in a short timeframe when you have the right strategy and determination.
 Create an interest in learning and performing continuous development because, in the IT industry, ongoing development is essential and is rewarded by a higher salary.

-Do your research, plan your journey, create a robust strategy, execute it to get an entry level software testing job in Melbourne, Sydney, Brisbane, Adelaide or Australia.
+Do your research, plan your journey, create a robust strategy, execute it to get an entry-level software testing job in Melbourne, Sydney, Brisbane, Adelaide or Australia.